I don’t know you personally, but I’m sure you suck. But to make you feel a bit better, I will share with you a secret: I suck as well.

 Nobody’s perfect.
 That’s part of being human.

-What you can do though, is to understand what skills you lack that are important for your life and strive to improve in that direction.
+What you can do, is to understand what skills you lack that are important for your life to live a good life and strive to improve in that direction.
 Even though you will never be perfect, you will be better than before.

 Join Going Further: A 13-day email series on how to keep progressing in a world tirelessly pushing toward regression.
 Great for people who feel stuck in the endless loop of not doing.